Hygiene is Paramount

 The following are the standards and best practices that we all strictly adhere to here at Bloodline Tattoo Studio:

-● All equipment is covered with plastic and replaced after each session
+- All equipment is then covered with plastic and replaced after each session

-● Chairs/beds are covered with a plastic sheeting and is replaced after each session
+- Chairs/beds are covered with a plastic sheeting and is replaced after every session

-● Artists wash using an automatic hand sanitizer dispenser and put on fresh gloves before each session begins
+- Artists wash hands as well as using an automatic hand sanitizer dispenser.
+Followed by putting on fresh gloves before each session begins

-● All areas are cleaned in between each customer to ensure no contamination can occur
+- All areas are thoroughly cleaned between each customer daily to ensure no contamination is possible

 Our Customer Safety and Experience Comes First